Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Bestiary/Humanoid/Drow/Drow-Spider-Mage.md

       desc: "8 damage, and the target is weakened (save ends)"
       traits:
           - name: "Limited use"
-            desc: "Once the spider-mage hits with shadowfire, she can’t use it again until the target saves against it."
+            desc: "Once the spider-mage hits with _shadowfire_, she can’t use it again until the target saves against it."
     - name: "C: Malediction of webs +8 vs. PD (up to 2 nearby enemies in a group)"
       desc: "The target is stuck (save ends), and takes 5 damage each time it fails the save"
 traits: